sburnett/seattle/protogeni_integration/README.txt

       https://www.emulab.net/genicrl.bundle

     These files are used to grant access to emulab users.
-  * The path to the seattlegeni_xmlrpc_server.pl should be set for the variable ScriptAlias in line 49.
+  * The path to the seattleclearinghouse_xmlrpc_server.pl should be set for the variable ScriptAlias in line 49.
   * The directory where the  XMLRPC server resides should be set at line 51 as the directory path.
   * The location of the Seattle library files that were extracted in Step 2, should be added to